Our Expert Advisory Group (EAG) gives us an independent perspective on our strategy, performance, and major decisions.

 We regret that we are unable to provide contact details for or forward correspondence to members of the EAG.

-Dr Aminu-Kano is Director-General of the Nigerian Conservation Foundation.
-He is a natural resource management expert with more than thirty years experience in the fields of protected area management, wider biodiversity conservation, climate change, agriculture, humanitarian work and poverty reduction in Nigeria, Africa and globally.
+Dr Aminu-Kano is a natural resource management expert with more than thirty years experience in the fields of protected area management, wider biodiversity conservation, climate change, agriculture, humanitarian work and poverty reduction in Nigeria, Africa and globally.
+He was was Director-General of the Nigerian Conservation Foundation until 2022.

 Wendo is the founder and executive director of Dandelion Africa, a grassroots organisation in Kenya focused on women’s health and economic empowerment.
 A former bank executive, she has dedicated herself to the welfare of women in rural areas.
 Founded in 2009, Dandelion Africa provides economic and skills training, health information to youth and is constructing a maternity clinic.